adsurvase/Text-and-Voice-Based-Image-Search/README.md

  ### 6. Implement voice accessibility in front end
     a.
 Give the frontend user the choice to use voice rather than text to perform the search.
     b.
 Use Amazon Transcribe10 on the frontend to transcribe speech to text(STT) in real time11, then use the transcribed text to perform the search, using the same API like in the previous steps.
     c.
-Note: You can use a Google-like UI (see below) for implementing the search: input field for text searches and 2. microphone icon for voice 		   interactions.
+Note: You can use a Google-like UI (see below) for implementing the search: input field for text searches and microphone icon for voice interactions

 ### 7. Deploy using code pipeline
     a.
 Define a pipeline (P1) in AWS CodePipeline that builds and deploys the code for/to all your Lambda functions
     b.
 Define a pipeline (P2) in AWS CodePipeline that builds and deploys your frontend code to its corresponding S3 bucket

 ### 8. Create a AWS CloudFormation template for the stack
     a.
 Create a CloudFormation template (T1) to represent all the infrastructure resources (ex.
-Lambdas, ElasticSearch, API Gateway, CodePipeline, 		   etc.) and permissions (IAM policies, roles, etc.).
+Lambdas, ElasticSearch, API Gateway, CodePipeline etc.) and permissions (IAM policies, roles, etc.).

     At this point you should be able to:
       1. Visit your photo album application using the S3 hosted URL.
       2. Search photos using natural language via voice and text.
       3. See relevant results (ex.
 If you searched for a cat, you should be able to see photos with cats in them) based on what you searched.
       4. Upload new photos (with or without custom labels) and see them appear in the search results.